The Read Right Primary Core Curriculum and Reading Intervention Programs

 When humans learn to perform any kind of activity, we build a “network” in the brain to guide the doing of it.
 A “network” is a complex system of neurons that fire automatically and in sequence to guide all the activities we perform (including reading).
-Understanding how neuronal networks are built is essential to correct all reading problems.
+We don’t know it is happening because the activity is implicit.
+Understanding how neural networks are built is essential to both early reading instruction and correcting all reading problems.
 In 2005, Read Right’s developer, Dr. Dee Tadlock, was the first to publish and publicly explain how this must work for the development of excellent reading ability.
-She did so after three years of inquiry and 20-plus years success guiding teams in highly effective reading intervention.
+She did so after three years of intensive scientific inquiry and 20-plus years of success applying what she’d learned and guiding teams of educators and volunteers in the use of her highly effective methods.

-Her intensive study revealed that the root cause of every reading problem is a neuronal network incorrectly built to guide the act of reading.
-More directly: In childhood, when the network for reading is initially built, it is either built correctly or errors are encoded into the neural system.
-Read Right methodology compels the struggling reader’s brain to remodel the neuronal network so it yields excellent reading each and every time it is accessed to make reading happen.
+Dr. Tadlock’s intensive inquiry revealed that the root cause of nearly all reading problems is a neural network incorrectly built to guide the act of reading.
+She began making presentations on this at national education conferences in the late 1990s–long, long before other reading programs began promoting the associated science.
+More directly: During the early learning years, when the network for reading is initially built, it is either built correctly or errors are encoded into the neural system.
+Read Right methodology compels the struggling reader’s brain to remodel the neural network so it yields excellent reading ability each and every time the individual reads, including immediate recognition of unknown vocabulary.

 Excellent reading means the reader:

-- Is 100% internally comfortable as she reads
+- Is 100% internally comfortable as he or she reads

 - Understands the author’s message at a literal level (assuming sufficient background knowledge to enable understanding)